industrial-optimization-group/DesdeoInterface/README.md

 ## Todo
 * <s>remove stupid files aka pycache</s>
-* fix imports
 * <s>button refining</s>
+    * Okay maybe more button refining, new idea: In button class as a comment
-* Test button in interface methods, especially double click delays
+* Test button in interface methods
+    * Holding seems fine, might be some delay if also excepting a click or a double click
+    * Double click and click don't work well together
+        * i.e wait for double clicks and clicks. if double clicks are first then clicks wont register most of the time because reading a double click
 * Rotary encoder module
     * Done for now, will continue when i actually receive the component
 * Less noise with potentiometers